harshbsv/rest-api-layout/README.md

 # flutter_api_handling

 A Flutter project which handles RestAPI calls.
 This is a sort of template, a reference only.
+This example covers what a Fruits list would be handled like.

 ## Getting Started